Verstappen handed a 'gentle warning'

-NEW YORK Twice grand slam winner Stan Wawrinka rallied from 5-2 down in the second set to clinch victory over Italian Alessandro Giannessi on Thursday and reach the third round of the U.S. Open.

-MONZA, Italy Formula One's governing body has given Red Bull's Max Verstappen a "gentle warning" about his driving after a controversial Belgian Grand Prix, team principal Christian Horner said on Friday.
+MONZA, Italy (Reuters) - Formula One's governing body has given Red Bull's Max Verstappen a "gentle warning" about his driving after a controversial Belgian Grand Prix, team principal Christian Horner said on Friday.

 "(FIA race director) Charlie (Whiting) was keen to show him a replay of Spa," Horner told Sky Sports television at the Italian Grand Prix.